Grammys 2022 – see full list of nominees

 Low – ‘Hey What’

-Tony Bennet, Lady Gaga – ‘Love for Sale’
+Tony Bennet, Lady Gaga – ‘Love For Sale’

 Pino Palladino, Blake Mills – ‘Notes With Attachments’